Bruce-zc/hugo-academic-website/content/publication/example/index.md

 publication_types: ['3']

 # Publication name and optional abbreviated publication name.
-publication: In *International Conference on Learning Representations* (Under Peer Review)
+publication: Under peer review in *International Conference on Learning Representations (ICLR 2023)*
-publication_short: In *International Conference on Learning Representations* (Under Peer Review)
+publication_short: Under peer review in *International Conference on Learning Representations (ICLR 2023)*

 # Summary.
 An optional shortened abstract.
 summary: We perform dynamic selection of critical samples and develop an adaptive sampling-learning method for dynamical systems based on the spatial-temporal evolution network.